RaviTambade/TFLdotNET/notes/Mentortranscript/webapplication.md

 |         (across all layers)     |
 ```

----

-### ✅ Benefits of Layered Architecture
+## ✅ Benefits of Layered Architecture

 - **Separation of concerns**
 - **Easier testing and debugging**
 - **Improved scalability and maintainability**
 - **Independent development and deployment**

----

-If you’re building a system and want an architecture diagram or explanation tailored to your tech stack or app idea, let me know — I can sketch one out for you.